xsdk-project/HandsOnLessons/lessons/hand_coded_heat/lesson.md

 ### Using Make to Orchestrate Runs

-As an aside, we are using a make and a [makefile](./makefile.txt) to help orchestrate the runs here because we are actually running the example code multiple times with different arguments and tools to obtain various performance details.
+As an aside, we are using make and a [makefile](./makefile.txt) here to help orchestrate the runs and to help simplify other tasks such as visualizing results.
+This is because we are actually running the example code multiple times with different arguments and tools to obtain various performance details.

 ### Run 1: Basic Heat Problem